dmsl/anyplace/README.md

 ## LATEST DEVELOPMENT VERSION
 To test the latest development version you can fork the DEVELOP branch:
 - DEV Code: https://github.com/dmsl/anyplace/tree/develop
+- DEV Testing: https://ap-dev.cs.ucy.ac.cy *** Important: On the given service, you can observe the latest bug fixes and additions.
+The given service uses the SAME database as the live service so please don't accidentally delete anything ****

 ## TEAM
 - https://anyplace.cs.ucy.ac.cy/#about